 Tips to help new teachers start lessons effectively

-As the first day of school for 2019 draws closer, I imagine that many teachers, especially those about to start their first year of teaching, are beginning to think of ways to plan innovative and engaging lessons.
+As the first day of school draws closer, I imagine that many teachers, especially those about to start their first year of teaching, are beginning to think of ways to plan innovative and engaging lessons.

 From my decades of being a teacher and teacher educator, I have learned many things.
 However, one thing that resonates very strongly is the importance of getting students engaged in learning from the opening minutes of a lesson.

 For many students, especially those from disadvantaged backgrounds, school time is their only learning time, therefore, no time should ever be lost.
 Too often the administrivia of lesson commencement consumes large amounts of learning time.
 How long can ‘logging on’ to computers take?